 History

 The first vasectomies were performed in the 1800s, with the first vasectomy in the United States in 1897.
-Traditionally, the vas tubes were accessed by cutting into the scrotum with a scalpel.
+The modern procedure is very gentle, but traditionally a scalpel was used to make incisions in the side of the scrotum to access the vas tubes.
 During the 1970s in China, Dr. Shunqiang Li developed a more gentle technique using a very fine tool to access the tubes through a tiny puncture.
-This no-scalpel technique has been shown to have fewer complications and most patients find the method to be surprisingly gentle.
-Dr. Stein and Dr. Curington use the no-scalpel technique and have taught many other physicians this method of minimally invasive vasectomy.
+This no-scalpel technique has been shown to have fewer complications and most patients find the method to be surprisingly quick and easy.
+At the GreatVas Gentle Vasectomy Center in Sarasota, Dr. Curington uses the no-scalpel technique and has taught many other physicians this modern method of minimally invasive vasectomy.

 李顺强 - Lǐ Shùnqiáng